Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 Together they produce a peak output of 3200W and a nominal top speed of 38 mph.
 The key word here is nominal.
 That’s because the controller has the keys to unlock Ludo mode (short for ludicrous, suitably), which blasts the V3’s speed up to a scorching 41 mph.

 Just as vicious is its acceleration rate.
-It can hit 15 mph from a standstill in a cheek-slapping 2.3 seconds – about as long as a Formula One pit stop – while only taking 4.5 seconds to reach 25 mph.
+While testing it, I hit 15 mph from a standstill in a cheek-slapping 2.3 seconds – about as long as a Formula One pit stop.
 This places it broadly on par with the Mantis V2, though it’s still some way behind the Mantis King GT and indomitable NAMI Klima.

 Sounds a little petrifying?
 Well, you always have the option of modulating the Phantom’s accelerative strength through the new mobile app, which also lets you dial in the intensity of the regen brakes, adjust the top speed of each riding mode, activate cruise control, and remotely lock the scooter.
 You can also record trips, get remaining range estimates, and use the app as a navigational device.